-Consultation
+Consultation:

 The consultation requirements in 40 CFR 93.112 were addressed both for interagency consultation and public consultation.
-Interagency consultation was conducted with FHWA, FTA, US EPA Region 1, MassDEP, and the other Massachusetts MPOs, with the most recent conformity consultation meeting held on March 4, 2020 (this most recent meeting focused on understanding the latest conformity-related court rulings and resulting federal guidance).
+Interagency consultation was conducted with FHWA, FTA, US EPA Region 1, MassDEP, and the Massachusetts MPOs on March 6, 2019 to discuss the latest conformity-related court rulings and resulting federal guidance.
+Regular and recurring interagency consultations have been held since on an (at least) annual schedule, with the most recent conformity consultation held on January 21, 2021.
 This ongoing consultation is conducted in accordance with the following:

-- Massachusetts' Air Pollution Control Regulations 310 CMR 60.03 "Conformity to the State Implementation Plan of Transportation Plans, Programs, and Projects Developed, Funded or Approved Under Title 23 USC or the Federal Transit Act" - The Commonwealth of Massachusetts Memorandum of Understanding by and between Massachusetts Department of Environmental Protection, Massachusetts Executive Office of Transportation and Construction, Massachusetts Metropolitan Planning Organizations concerning the conduct of transportation-air quality planning in the development and implementation of the state implementation plan" (note: this MOU is currently being updated)
+- Massachusetts' Air Pollution Control Regulations 310 CMR 60.03 "Conformity to the State Implementation Plan of Transportation Plans, Programs, and Projects Developed, Funded or Approved Under Title 23 USC or the Federal Transit Act" - The Commonwealth of Massachusetts Memorandum of Understanding among the Massachusetts Department of Transportation, Massachusetts Department of Environmental Protection, Massachusetts Metropolitan Planning Organizations, and Regional Transit Authorities, titled The Conduct of Air Quality Planning and Coordination for Transportation Conformity (dated September 16, 2019)

 Public consultation was conducted consistent with planning rule requirements in 23 CFR 450.
 Title 23 CFR Section 450.324 and 310 CMR 60.03(6)(h) requires that the development of the TIP, RTP, and related certification documents provide an adequate opportunity for public review and comment.
 Section 450.316(b) also establishes the outline for MPO public participation programs.
-The public participation process followed procedures outline in the Cape Cod MPO's Public Participation Plan as updated in 2017.
-The Public Participation Plan ensures that the public will have access to the TIP, RTP, and all supporting documentation, provides for public notification of the availability of the TIP and RTP and the public's right to review the document and comment thereon, and provides a 21-day public review and comment period prior to the adoption of the TIP and RTP and related certification documents.
+The Cape Cod MPO's Public Participation Plan as updated in 2017.
+The Public Participation Plan ensures that the public will have access to the TIP, RTP and all supporting documentation, provides for public notification of the availability of the TIP and RTP and the public's right to review the document and comment thereon, and provides a 21-day public review and comment period prior to the adoption of the TIP and RTP and related certification documents.

-The public comment period for this conformity determination commenced on April 27, 2020.
+The public comment period for this conformity determination commenced on April 26, 2021.
 During the 21-day public comment period, any comments received were incorporated into this Plan.
 This allowed ample opportunity for public comment and MPO review of the draft document.
-The public comment period will close on May 18, 2020 and subsequently, the Cape Cod MPO is expected to endorse this air quality conformity determination before May 26, 2020.
+The public comment period will close on May 17, 2021 and subsequently, the Cape Cod MPO is expected to endorse this air quality conformity determination before May 24, 2021.
 These procedures comply with the associated federal requirements.

-Timely Implementation of Transportation Control Measures
+Timely Implementation of Transportation Control Measures:

 Transportation Control Measures (TCMs) have been required in the SIP in revisions submitted to EPA in 1979 and 1982.
 All SIP TCMs have been accomplished through construction or through implementation of ongoing programs.
-All of the projects have been included in the Region's Transportation Plan (present of past) as recommended projects or projects requiring further study.
+All of the projects have been included in the Region's Transportation Plan (present or past) as recommended projects or projects requiring further study.